 There are three types of liquidation:

 How you decide how to close your business is simple.

-Firstly, arrange a free initial consultation meeting with HBG Advisory to determine the financial position and solvency of the business.
+First, arrange a free initial consultation with HBG Advisory to determine the financial position and solvency of the company.

-Can the business pay its outstanding creditors or not?
-If not, then the business remains insolvent.
+Can the company pay its outstanding creditors or not?
+If not, the company is insolvent.

-Once insolvent, directors need to discuss the types of formal insolvency procedure available.
+So, once insolvent, directors must discuss the types of formal insolvency procedures available and the liquidation process.

-Do you wish to consider liquidation or continue to trade whilst protected?
+Do you want to consider liquidation or continue to trade while protected?

 Your Limited Company Can Satisfy Its Creditors – Solvent